Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 ``target-file`` specifies the output file name.

-If it is necessary to have separate files, ``proto2wsdl`` might be used to generate single xsd per member:
+If it is necessary to have separate files, ``proto2wsdl`` might be used to generate single xsd per service member:

 .. code-block:: console